caretcaret/aifromhell/README.md

 # AI From Hell

-AI Hell on Earth is here, and it's caused by humans in the loop.
+*AI Hell on Earth is here, and it's caused by humans in the loop.*

 ## How to contribute

-Add a new markdown file in `posts/`, following the format of the other posts.
+Add a new markdown file in `demons/`, following the format of the other posts.
 Send a pull request.

 ## How to develop